 In Napa.
 Rates from in the low $200s to the high $300s; higher depending on time of year

-The last time I was up in wine country, I had an Uber driver tell me that this was a lesser known, slightly more affordable hotel option.
+On one occasion in wine country, I had an Uber driver tell me that this was a lesser known, slightly more affordable hotel option.
 I haven’t stayed, but I made a note of the name and looked it up when I got home.
 It looks nice!

 In Napa.
 Rates from the mid $200s (off season) to mid $400s and up (high season)